mzazon/awesome-cloud-projects/gcp/database-disaster-recovery-backup-dr-service-sql/database-disaster-recovery-backup-dr-service-sql.md

    echo "✅ Automated backup plan configured with daily backups"
    ```

-   The backup plan is now active and will automatically create daily backups of your Cloud SQL instance.
+   The backup plan is now active and will automatically create daily backups of your Cloud SQL instance during the specified backup window.
 These backups are stored in the immutable backup vault, providing both point-in-time recovery capabilities and long-term data retention for compliance and audit requirements.

 5. **Implement Disaster Recovery Orchestration Functions**: